Vnjvibhash/HackerRank/README.md

 # HackerRank
-#This is the 10 days coding competition
+This is the 10 days coding competition

+That's the Great work